Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/customizing-cilium/guide.en-gb.md

 ### CiliumNodeConfig possible values

-You can retrieve all keys and values in the **cilium-configmap** file of the [Cilium github repository](https://github.com/cilium/cilium/blob/main/install/kubernetes/cilium/templates/cilium-configmap.yaml).
+You can find the full list of possible keys and values in the [cilium-configmap file on GitHub](https://github.com/cilium/cilium/blob/main/install/kubernetes/cilium/templates/cilium-configmap.yaml).

 > [!warning]
-> Be aware that some keys may require enabling certain features disabled by default in the Cilium operator.
+> Be aware that some keys available on our platform may require certain features to be enabled in the Cilium operator.

 ### Customization example